NCBI-Hackathons/CakeCell/README.md

 </div>

 ## Workflow method
+Currently, we are simply submitting individual test images to Detectron.

+A proposed future workflow is as follows:
-1. For any images with a dimension greater than 800 px, crop them into a set of overlapping chunks.
+1. For any images with an oversized dimension, crop into a set of overlapping chunks.
-2. Submit the images to Detectron to generate segmentation masks
+2. Submit images to Detectron to generate segmentation masks
 3. For any images composed of overlapping chunks, reassemble them.
-Combine segments if at least one pixel in the segment mask is shared between chunks.
+  - Combine segments if at least one pixel in the segment mask is shared between chunks.

 ## Installation
 Our installation of Detectron was as follows.
-Using CentOS 7 with NVIDIA GPU...
+On a CentOS 7 with an NVIDIA GPU...
 1. Install latest NVIDIA driver.
-2. Install CUDA 9.1 on the system
+2. Install CUDA 9.1 on the system.
-3. Install Docker CE (17.12.1)
+3. Install Docker CE (17.12.1).
-4. Install NVIDIA-Docker 2
+4. Install NVIDIA-Docker 2.
 5. Clone the Detectron repo.
 6. Build the Docker file in the Detectron folder
 ```bash